aiven/devportal/docs/platform/concepts.rst

   BYOA is an optional setup feature that allows you to purchase your Aiven services through your existing Cloud Provider.

+* :doc:`Enhanced Compliance Environments (ECE) </docs/platform/concepts/enhanced-compliance-env>`.

+  Enhanced Compliance Environments are an optional setup feature that allows you to deploy Aiven services within an environment that satisfies compliance beyond those of a standard environment.

 * :doc:`Disaster Recovery (DR) testing scenarios </docs/platform/concepts/disaster-recovery-test-scenarios>`.

   DR testing scenarios are simulations of disaster scenarios run for enterprise support customers by Aiven operators.